LEGOPurpleBrick/PurpleBrick/README.md

 Please note: PurpleBrick only works for Windows Systems.

 # Troubleshooting
-.NET 8.0 is required to run PurpleBrick, it should install itself during the installation process of PurpleBrick, in case it doesn't, you can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+.NET 8.0 is required to run PurpleBrick.
+If you don't have it, when you first attempt to open PurpleBrick, you should get prompted to install it, in the event this isn't the case, you can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.19-windows-x86-installer?cid=getdotnetcore).

 If PurpleBrick fails to hook into a supported game, or some features that should be operational are not, please ensure:
 * The name of the executable of the game is what it should be (example: doesn't have "unpacked" next to it's name if Steamless was used).